mys-lang/mys/docs/language-reference/proposals/type_inference.rst

 Type inference
 --------------

+Global variable types cannot be inferred.

+Function and method parameters and return types cannot be inferred.

 Generic variable types can be inferred if the variable

 - is returned from a function or method, by iteself or in tuple.